Code-Institute-Submissions/My-resume-website/README.md

 - Footer with social links.

 ## Skeleton
-One of the part of the design process was creating a mockup of the website in program "Balsamiq":
+One of the part of the design process was creating a mockup of the website in online tool "Balsamiq":
 [link](https://balsamiq.cloud/s9gst4n/pdmxmfc)

 ## Surface
 All the colors of the website are chosen in one calm tone, so that they are combined good for a pleasant viewing.
-At the same time a bright visual effect was obtained and the information architecture are provided, using a light font on a dark background.
+At the same time a bright visual effect was obtained and the information architecture is provided, using a light font on a dark background.
-The design is modest and minimalistic so light content on a dark background looks appropriate, and shadow highlighting is stylish.
+The design is modest and minimalistic so light content color on a dark background looks appropriate, and shadow highlighting is stylish.
 All the buttons and links are highlighted so that it is easy for the users to use them.

 # Features